luckpp/js-starter-kit/README.md

 }
 ```
 NOTE: `prestart-mockapi` will be automatically run by npm run each time before `start-mockapi` since it respects the naming convention of the **npm scripts** and has the `pre` prefix in its name.

+## 9. Project structure

+**A demo app should be considered a critical piece of the team starter kit.**

+A demo app gives examples of:
+- directory structure and file naming
+- framework usage
+- testing
+- mock API
+- automated deployment

+A demo app codifies decisions:
+- it gives you a single place to codify your decisions
+- the demo app should reflect your coding standards
+- it's a place to update as you learn new techniques and patterns that you want to share with the team

+A demo app offers an interactive example of the starter kit working in a realistic scenario:
+- this helps new team members understand what life is like working in the selected stack

+Tips:
+- JS belongs to a .js file (not inside `script` HTML tags!)
+- avoid dynamically generating JavaScript logic, dynamically generate JSON data instead that JavaScript code can use